adaherhw/hbaseleaflet_rest/README.md

 ##### Setup

-These setup steps are only needed first time
+These setup steps are only needed first time you deploy the project

 - Download HDP 2.3.2 sandbox VM image (Sandbox_HDP_2.3.2_VMware.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/#install)
 - Import Sandbox_HDP_2.3.2_VMware.ova into VMWare and configure its memory size to be at least 8GB RAM